kanjialive/kanji-data-media/language-data/README.md

 The language data on radicals draws on the following references: For the English meanings of each radical, "Kanji & Kana" by Wolfgang Hadamitzky & Mark Spahn, (1981), Tuttle Publishing with additional reference to "Basic Kanji" by Matsuo Soga & Michio Yusa (1989), Taishūkan, and Andrew N. Nelson, "The Original Modern Reader’s Japanese-English Character Dictionary: Classic Edition", 2nd. ed.
 (1974), Tuttle Publishing.
 For the Japanese names for the radicals,『講談社カラー版日本語大辞典』（第一版）1989, 講談社.

-All of the language data in Kanji alive was carefully reviewed and revised by Harumi Lory in 2014-2015.
+All of the language data in _Kanji alive_ was reviewed and revised by [Harumi Hibino Lory](http://ealc.uchicago.edu/faculty/lecturers) in 2014-2015.